RohitAwate/NoteHero/README.md

 NoteHero is a web application for managing, annotating, searching and viewing your notes.

 ## Features
-- **Markdown + mermaid.js + $ \KaTeX $**: Use the syntax-light Markdown for textual content, draw sophisticated diagrams with mermaid.js and write that math beautifully  with $ \KaTeX $.
+- **Markdown + mermaid.js + KaTeX**: Use the syntax-light Markdown for textual content, draw sophisticated diagrams with mermaid.js and write that math beautifully  with KaTeX.
 You'll want to stare at your notes all day.
 - **No centralized storage**: Whenever you commit changes, NoteHero pulls your Markdown code from your favorite Git service.
 - **Powerful search**: NoteHero was built by developers for personal use and we love our keyboards!
 Thus, it comes with a powerful search engine equipped with fuzzy search.
 Type whatever you want: tags, titles, or any snippet from your notes and NoteHero will find it for you.
 - **Annotation**: Add line-by-line comments to your notes.